 Phase 3 – Part 1: Calculating & Purchasing the Materials Needed

-The amount of Materials & Supplies Needed will be dependent on your designs.
-You will need to purchase the following:
+The amount of Materials & Supplies Needed will be dependent on your Designs.

 Materials & Supplies Needed:

 - 1” x 2” x 8’s (needed when installing pegboard on to a wallboard wall, for backside hook clearance)